 Fortunately, a wide variety of products can do (and have done) well on crowdfunding―whether it’s a new diet drink, a short film, or a pinhole camera kit.
 Just remember that people are usually looking for something new and interesting.
 If your product looks like something they can already buy at a supermarket, you probably won’t find much crowdfunding success.
 (In that case, you might want to try P2P lending.)

-Peer-to-peer lending: Best for service-based businesses
+Peer-to-peer lending: Best for service-based small businesses

 Unlike crowdfunding, you can successfully get a peer-to-peer loan no matter what type of business you have.
 If you sell products, you can qualify.